Client’s Challenge: A Well-Known CEO Reaches Out

 Quickly apparent – based on the individuals’ wealth, position, political interests, global travel pattern, interaction with stakeholder communities, and geo-political points-of-view – was a significant need for a highly accomplished level of security leadership comparable to that protecting world leaders.
 Over the next few days, Heintze assembled a short list of six candidates with exceptional international credentials – and, on a confidential basis, provided the client with their resumes.

-Four World-Class Candidates.
+Impact on the Client: Four World-Class Candidates.
 One Offer.
 One Accepted.

 The client interviewed four of these individuals and hired one.
 The new CSO – in a very short period of time – has been aggressively building out the best practices in security necessary to support the world-class scope, capability and track record of the security function crucial to protecting this particular client and his ability, as CEO, to continue delivering high-performance public company results for shareholders worldwide.